bart-on-time/bart-on-time/notes-on-maps-api.md

 ### View

 The user selected whether they are walking or driving.
-This will determine the default value returned by Distance Matrix to be used in calculation of when the user should leave.
+This will determine the default value returned by Directions Service to be used in calculation of when the user should leave.

 But we also will report both the avg walking time, and the current traffic time, in the UI, so both walking and driving travel options need to be called.

 One suggestion to remove in our designs the user input of walking time.
-It might be nice to just use the Distance Matrix API for both walking and driving options.
+It might be nice to just use the Driving Service for both walking and driving options.
 But good to have that placeholder for now, in case something goes wrong with API.

 ### Controller